 Mice can chew through tons of items, so it is no good trying to store food in a cardboard box, for instance.

-If I am storing food in my garage, I will store it in strong metal containers, of round glass containers.
-This is also true for pet, and bird food!
+If I store food in my garage, I will store it in strong metal containers of round glass containers.
+This is also true for pet and bird food!

 I mentioned it briefly above, but mice need protection.
 They are tiny, and tons of animals are after them.
-Out in the wild, a mouse has a bunch of predators, such as cats, owls, foxes, and snakes.
+Out in the wild, a mouse has many predators, such as cats, owls, foxes, and snakes.

 To sleep well, mice need to know they are in a place where they are protected, such as a garage.

 Mice need to keep warm, and although they have a body full of hair, they also need some help with the environment.
 This is especially true in the winter months.